QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 Deploying Docker Registry
 -------------------------

-The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
+The Registry is a stateless, highly scalable server side application that stores and lets us distribute Docker images.
 The Registry is open-source, under the permissive Apache license.
-You can find the source code on GitHub.
+We can find the source code on GitHub.

 > **Difference Between Docker Hub and Docker Registry**
 >